skynet29/brainbot/README.md

 ## Web Server

 The graphical part of the system use a classical WEB client/server technology.
+All the code (front + back) are located in the **hmi** directory.

 The main goal of the server is:
 - handle the connection/deconnection of a user to the system (login)